3 dead, more than 200 hurt as new quake hits Turkey, Syria

 HaberTurk journalists reporting from Hatay said they were jolted violently by Monday’s quake and held onto to each other to avoid falling.

 In the Turkish city of Adana, eyewitness Alejandro Malaver said people left homes for the streets, carrying blankets into their cars.
-Malaver said everyone is really scared and that “no one wants to get back into their houses.”
+Malaver said everyone is really scared and “no one wants to get back into their houses.”

-The Syrian opposition’s Syrian Civil Defense, also known as White Helmets, reported that several people were injured in Syria’s rebel-held northwest after they jumped from buildings or when they wee struck by falling debris in the town of Jinderis, one of the towns worst affected by the Feb.
-6 earthquake.
+Mehmet Salhaoglullari, from a village near Samandag, said he was eating at a restaurant when the building began to shake.

-The White Helmets said several damaged and abandoned buildings collapsed in Syria’s northwest without injuring anyone.
+“We all threw ourselves outside and we continued to shake outside,” he said.

 In the Syrian city of Idlib, frightened residents were preparing to sleep in parks and other public places, while fuel lines formed at gas stations as people attempted to get as far as possible from any buildings that might collapse.